Prosper Marketplace: Overview

+In April 2025, Prosper entered into a $500 million forward flow agreement with Fortress Investment Group and Edge Focus.
+This partnership is designed to expand Prosper's personal loan marketplace by providing dedicated capital support loan originations.

 Evaluation of credit risk

 Prosper has provided an increasing amount of information about prospective borrowers over time, while also making various changes to its credit policy.
 Prior to its 2008 'quiet period' and 2009 SEC registration, the company provided "Credit Grades" and other credit information about its prospective lenders.
 Following the SEC registration, the company created a new model that determined "Prosper Ratings" instead.
 Additionally, new prospective borrowers were required to have an FICO 8 credit score of at least 640, while returning borrowers only need a score of 600 to request a loan.

 Prosper Ratings

 Since its SEC registration in 2009, Prosper has provided a proprietary "Prosper Rating" for prospective borrowers based on the company's estimation of that borrower's "estimated loss rate."
 According to the company, that figure is "determined by two scores: (1) the credit score, obtained from an official credit reporting agency, and (2) the Prosper Score, figured in-house based on the Prosper population."
 Prosper Ratings, from lowest-risk to highest-risk, are labeled AA, A, B, C, D, E, and HR ("High Risk").